As the state's sole accountant, the Comptroller has the bully pulpit in how our taxes are handled.

 Advocate to expand health care to the ~2 million Texans who qualify under federal rules for Medicaid.
 This would also add half a million jobs and bring in an estimated $45 billion to our state economy.

-Privacy & Body Autonomy
+Personal Privacy & Body Autonomy

 Like most Texans, I don't want the government in my personal business.
 I do not want the government in my doctor's office and I sure as heck do not want the government in my bedroom.